 Types of help and learning opportunitiesCharity WorkArt ProjectsHelp with Eco ProjectsDIY and building projectsHelp around the houseHospitality/TourismGeneral MaintenanceHelp with Computers/ Internet

 UN sustainablity goals this host is trying to achieve

-There are few places as welcoming and relaxing as Himachal Pradesh, and even more so in the area where we are, in the towns of McLeod Ganj, Bhagsu, and Dharamkot.
+There are few places as welcoming and relaxing as Himachal Pradesh, and even more so in the area where we are, in the area of Dharamshala, McLeod Ganj, Bhagsu, and Dharamkot.
 These places are certainly quite different from the rest of India, and apart from learning about all the extensive environmentally conscious work that we do as an NGO, one can learn a lot about Tibetan culture (the Dalai Lama lives here), the Himalayas (we're on the edge of where they start in Himachal), hiking/trekking (you can go on several beautiful treks from here), and lastly you can interact with other travelers from all over the world who come to these towns.
-When it comes to our work, you will be part of an active team trying to solve one the biggest problems of these touristy mountains: the waste that is produced.
+When it comes to our work, you will be part of an active team trying to solve one of the biggest problems of these touristy mountains: the waste that is produced.
 And you will learn what the challenges are and what can be done creatively and dynamically.

 We appreciate if volunteers can stay for at least 3 weeks and we are looking for people to help with:

 - Planting and gardening fruits/vegetables using upcycled materials as prototypes.